aristoteleo/spateo-tutorials/cluster_digitization.md

 # Clustering and digitization

-Spateo offers a combination strategy of spatial domain clustering with binning data and single-cell clustering with spatially segmented cells, leveraging high-resolution spatial transcriptomics data to reveal both anatomical and cellular heterogeneity.
-Combining anatomical and cellular information enables multiple aspects to perform spatial statistical analysis.
+Spateo recommand using a combination strategy of spatial domain clustering on binning data and single-cell clustering on spatially segmented cells, leveraging high-resolution spatial transcriptomics data to reveal both anatomical and cellular heterogeneity.
+Here we  demonstrate how spateo obtains spatial domains with our new spatially constrained clustering (SCC) algorithm, and also single-cell level clusters/annotations for segmented cells.
+How to harmonize and visualize spatial domain and cell type characterization.

 ```{toctree}
 :maxdepth: 0